 “‘Whoever welcomes one of these little children in my name welcomes me; and whoever welcomes me does not welcome me but the one who sent me.’”

 Instead of being concerned about our recognition, let us rather recognize a need and let the person next to us become our concern.
-Caring is the genuine reason why we serve – and by the way, servants have each other’s backs.
+Caring is the genuine reason why we serve.